citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 #### Modify test image

-The default test image uploaded by Fuel is a qemu-specific cirros so we need to replace it with a XenServer one.
+The default test image "TestVM" is a qemu-specific cirros so need to be replaced with a XenServer one.

 Please be noted that Fuel Health check, which will be covered in the next chapter, always picks up the test image "TestVM" as the name is hard-coded.